shivanand007/Avaya-CTI-Client/README.md

 - [Visual Studio](https://visualstudio.microsoft.com/): The application is built using .NET, so you'll need Visual Studio for development and deployment.
 - .NET Framework: Ensure that you have the required .NET Framework version installed.
-- Other prerequisites specific to your project (e.g., Avaya API credentials, database setup, etc.).

 ### Installation